CosmWasm/cw-plus/packages/cw3/README.md

 an auto-generated ID in the `Data` field (and the logs) that can be used to reference the proposal later.

+If the Proposer is a valid voter on the proposal, this will imply a Yes vote by the Proposer for a faster workflow, especially useful in eg. 2 of 3 or 3 of 5 multisig, we don't need to propose in one block, get result, and vote in another block.

 Earliest and latest are optional and can request the first and last height/time that we can try `Execute`.
 For a vote, we may require at least 2 days to pass, but no more than 7.